Dear Corporate America: Data isn’t Tech

 What’s the AI tool’s perspective?

 Tech is about the tools we use to create or access information.
 Data is the information itself.
-So when we talk about “big data” or “data-driven cultures,” we are really talking about using data as an input for decision-making.
+So when we talk about “big data” or “data-driven cultures,” we are talking about using data as an input for decision-making.

 1. Good quality data